 You might be thinking that it is a motto for your business team to conduct numerous A/B/X testing for app store optimization and user acquisition.
 Why does it matter to you?

 It’s not a rare case in many organizations that the majority of testing tasks are only performed right before the releases.
 Reason being, every possible code change during the development will cause some damages on app quality.
-With that in mind, testing everything in a big batch in the end of release cycle seems to be a good way to minimize testing efforts and costs.
+With that in mind, testing everything in a big batch at the end of the release cycle seems to be a good way to minimize testing efforts and costs.
 But it’s not.
 And the truth is so many tests, but little time before the release.

 To confront a tight release schedule, these teams might just opt for manual testing against a handful of real devices and what’s worse, rely on emulators for so-called ‘testing at scale’.